 It seems a bit ridiculous to do anything with wine besides drink it.
 We love our wine drinking so much we've dedicated an entire holiday to the task.
 However, there are those times when you host a party and one too many bottles are opened or the times when you open a bottle only to find it isn't good anymore.
-Of course you could choke it down and bear that acidic taste all the while knowing you aren't wasting those precious last sips.
+Of course, you could choke it down and bear that acidic taste, all the while knowing you aren't wasting those precious last sips.
 Luckily there is an alternative where no wine goes to waste and you don't have to spend your evening toasting with vinegar.

 Leftover white wine makes a great disinfectant for your kitchen.
 The alcohol combined with the acidity can remove stains and kill germs without all the harsh chemicals of standard cleaners.
-Just be careful as the acidity can damage some countertops like granite.
+Just be careful, as the acidity can damage some countertops like granite.
 You can also use white wine as a glass cleaner.

 You know that awkward moment when you spill your glass of red wine on your neighbor's freshly cleaned beige carpeting?
 It happens to the best of us.
-But never fear, white wine to the rescue!
-Pour a glass of white wine over the stain and quickly blot it up with a clean towel.
+But never fear — white wine to the rescue!
+Pour a glass of white wine over the stain, and quickly blot it up with a clean towel.

 You may not think marinating your steak in wine is any sort of new discovery; perhaps you've even done it.
 But what you may not know is that marinating it for six hours in wine can cut the cancer-causing compounds formed during frying or grilling by up to 90 percent.
 It can also make your meat more flavorful and juicy.

 And you'll see personalized content just for you whenever you click the My Feed .